Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Theoretical model

-Otherwise, the \textit{lattice-induced} coupling is zero, and off-diagonal entries $\Sigma'_{\ell,m,\ell',m'} $ in Eq.~\eqref{eq_mse_lattice} vanish.
-The first condition states that the multipoles must have the same parity, which follows from the inversion symmetry of the lattice.
-In contrast, the second condition follows from the rotational symmetry of the lattice unit cell and the incident wave.
+The first condition states that the multipoles must have the same parity, which follows from the inversion symmetry of the metasurface, while the second condition follows from its rotational symmetry.

-However, even though $\Sigma'_{\ell,m,\ell',m'} = 0$, the \textit{particle-induced} coupling is still present in non-spherical acoustic resonators due to off-diagonal entries of the T-matrix $T_{\ell,m,\ell',m'} \neq 0$, which can be nonzero only if the indices obey the same rules~\eqref{eq_selection_rules} (in this case, $\mathfrak{n}$ will be the order of rotational symmetry of an isolated resonator)~\cite{Tsimokha2022Apr}.
-In the general case, $\mathfrak{n}$ should be chosen as the minimum of rotational symmetry orders for the unit cell and the resonator.